Eggs Benedict

 FAQ

-- What if I do not want vinegar in the poaching water?
+What if I do not have white vinegar for poaching?

 Serving Suggestions